 - What is it?
-Provider-initiated screening and on-site support and safety planning for CHOP patients and families experiencing intimate partner violence counseling, as well as training for healthcare providers in screening procedures and case consultations for family violence
+Provider-initiated screening and on-site support and safety planning for CHOP patients and families experiencing intimate partner violence; training for healthcare providers in screening procedures and case consultations for family violence

 - For which children?
 Available to all CHOP patient families and staff

 - Who are our partners?
 Lutheran Settlement House (LSH) Bilingual Domestic Violence Program

 - Violence Intervention Program (VIP)

 - For which children?
 Assault-injured youth ages 8 to 19 who are treated in the CHOP ED or Trauma Unit, and their families

 - Who are our partners?
 Violence Intervention Specialists at CHOP work with a large network of schools, police districts, community agencies, and behavioral health and medical providers across Philadelphia